 We provide real estate brokerage services to clients in Los Angeles and surrounding Southern California cities.
 We make a one percent commission (1%) to sell your home and rebate up to 50% or more of our commission to buyers we represent.
-The larger firms do not want you to know about us!
 Our transactions have included $2+ million single family homes in Palos Verdes, sub $500k townhouses in San Luis Obispo, and almost everything else in between - including 1031 Exchanges, multi-family investment properties and new construction.

 The National Association of Realtors commissioned a seminal report in 2015 entitled, D.A.N.G.E.R.
 Report